simeks/OpenGL-Framework/README.md

 ----------------

 The project uses Tundra as its build system.
 Tundra can be downloaded here: https://github.com/deplinenoise/tundra.

-To compile the framework together with the sample you can then simply run tundra in the project directory.
+To compile the framework together with the sample you simply run tundra in the project directory.

 Sample
 ----------------